Hans-Dieter Fritschler

 Hans-Dieter Fritschler (18 May 1941 – 19 September 2021), more commonly known by his initials HDF, was an East German politician and party functionary of the Socialist Unity Party (SED).

 Fritschler was a local functionary of the Free German Youth (FDJ) and SED in Bezirk Suhl in the 1970s and 1980s, culminating in his 1982 appointment as First Secretary of the SED in the district of Bad Salzungen.

-Dubbed "Sisyphus in Bad Salzungen", he rose to international prominence through his depiction in the 1988 book Der Erste, which provided an at-the-time unprecedented look behind the scenes of the SED and openly discussed problems of the East German society and command economy.
+Dubbed "Sisyphus in Bad Salzungen", he rose to international prominence through his depiction in the 1988 book Der Erste, which provided an at-the-time candid look behind the scenes of the SED and openly discussed problems of the East German society and command economy.

-Life and career in East Germany
+After the Peaceful Revolution, he was initially unemployed, eventually working for the SED's successor, the Party of Democratic Socialism (PDS) until becoming disabled after a coma.

 Early life

-Fritschler was born in 1941 in Hildburghausen to a working-class family.
+Fritschler was born in 1941 in Hildburghausen to a poor working-class family.
 His father died during the war and he was raised alongside his six siblings by his mother, who worked in a tea factory.

 At age 14, Fritschler completed Volksschule and took on an apprenticeship as a forestry worker, working in nearby Heldburg.
 Fritschler voluntarily joined the recently founded National People's Army in 1955 and was stationed in Bezirk Rostock near the Baltic Sea, at Prora.
 There, he also met his future wife Ingrid.

 While he had already joined the ruling Socialist Unity Party (SED) earlier, it was primarily due to his working-class identity.
 He only became a convinced party member through the political officer of his unit, who was a father figure to him.
 Furthermore, he was motivated by contempt for the opponents of East Germany, whom he saw as "fat speculators".

-FDJ career
+Free German Youth career

 Fritschler soon became a full-time functionary of the FDJ, the only legal youth movement in East Germany, initially working as an instructor of the FDJ in the district of Hildburghausen.
 In that role, he drove through the district with a motorcycle, collecting membership fees from local FDJ organizations.
 After attending a one-year course for youth functionaries at the FDJ Youth Academy "Wilhelm Pieck" at the Bogensee, he rose to lead the Hildburghausen FDJ as First Secretary by 1966.

 In 1969, Fritschler left his position as First Secretary to attend a three-year course at the SED's "Karl Marx" Party Academy in Berlin, graduating with a diploma in social sciences (Dipl.-Ges.-Wiss.).
 He thereafter worked at the Central Council of the FDJ for another year in 1973, preparing the 10th World Festival of Youth and Students taking place in East Berlin.

 He returned to Bezirk Suhl in October of that year as First Secretary of the Bezirk Suhl FDJ, a position he would hold for the next five years.
 As Bezirk FDJ First Secretary, he was a statutory member of the Bezirk Suhl SED Secretariat.